What I Eat In a Day After Being Inspired By ‘Medical Medium’

 Evening snack: Since I eat dinner around 5, I don’t go light on an evening snack.
 This is usally either banana nice cream or roasted potatos with some butter lettuce and tomato.
 Or a whole roasted sweet potato with honey and cinnamon. . . yum!!

 Before Bed: 1 hour before bed, I drink either a lemon water, aloe water, cucumber juice.
-Then right before bed, lemon balm tea.
+Then right before bed, another herbal tea such as lemon balm, cleavers, or red clover.

 —I drink lemon or lime water throughout the day and more times than not it’s the same astringency as the morning.
 Although for a long time my daytime water was just a light squeeze of lemon or lime.

-—About 60-75% of my days are radical fat free.
-This has been 22 months in the making so don’t be hard on yourself for including avocado daily.
+— For a long time, about 60-75% of my days are radical fat free, but I have now been radical fat free since January 2019.
+I started in this journey in February 2017 so don’t be hard on yourself for including avocado daily.
 The first year I had avocado on my lunch salad and one more fat serving at dinner every single day.

 — I choose not to include beans such as black beans and chickpeas because, for now, I feel better without them and I’d rather fill up on healing foods.
 But they are essential for my husband in order to bulk up his meals.